 He owned the luxury car outright, his bank account showed a healthy balance and superannuation lay unclaimed in government coffers.

-However, with that car and that restaurant he achieved his life-long dream and nothing else mattered.
+However, between the car and the restaurant he’d achieved his lifelong dream and nothing else mattered.

-Late one night he drove the Rolls Royce to Buchans Point.
+Late one night Royce Dunbar drove the Rolls Royce to Buchans Point.
 The bluff at Buchans Point overlooks the local gay nude beach.
-Royce sat in his long dreamed of champagne cognac Rolls Royce and gazed out to see.
-He drank from a bottle of cognac.
+Royce sat in his long-dreamed-of Champagne Cognac Rolls Royce and gazed out to see.
+He drank cognac.